AC76 Faculty Rights and Responsibilities (Formerly HR76)

 Colleges and campuses should have a person or group to serve in the role of ombudsperson.
 The objective is to enhance communication and clarify possible misunderstandings in situations which involve potential disputes, to advise faculty members and administrators as to appropriate courses of action, and to help settle matters before they become hardened into serious disputes.
 The individual or group should be selected by procedures approved by a majority of the faculty in the unit.

-A. An Ombudsperson shall be appointed in each of the colleges, campuses and academic units.
+A. An Ombudsperson and an Alternate Ombudsperson shall be elected by the faculty in each of the colleges, campuses and academic units.

 For those not associated with an academic unit, or in cases where the appropriate ombudsperson may be in doubt, the following policy shall be applied:

-- Where appropriate, the ombudsperson will be from the same academic unit to which the employee is most closely associated.
+- Where appropriate, the ombudsperson and alternate ombudsperson will be from the same academic unit to which the employee is most closely associated.
 For example, research associates in the Applied Research Laboratory will have access to the ombudsperson for the College of Engineering.

 - In cases where there is disagreement or doubt as to the appropriate ombudsperson, the Executive Vice President and Provost shall make the determination.

-- In cases where the ombudsperson is in doubt as to his or her jurisdiction, he or she shall ask the Executive Vice President and Provost for a determination.
+- In cases where the ombudsperson is in doubt as to their jurisdiction, they shall ask the Executive Vice President and Provost for a determination.

 C. Functions for the ombudsperson are: